-4.9 Printing, Copying and Laminating Clinic Documentation and Materials
+4.18 Printing, Copying and Laminating Clinic Documentation and Materials

-Session Plans & SOAP Notes: Drafts are to be corrected and emailed electronically.
+Session Plans and SOAP Notes:

+Drafts are to be corrected and emailed electronically.
 Once approved by CI, students are to use the departmental computers and printers to print out as needed and place in work binder.
 Final copies of SOAP notes with client information are transferred to the permanent file at the end of each semester.
+SOAP notes are required for each treatment session so that a permanent record of the event with outcomes is recorded.
+Session plans are completed periodically throughout the semester at the discretion of the Clinic Instructor.

-Treatment Plan/Progress Report: Drafts are to be corrected and emailed electronically.
+Treatment Plan/Progress Report:

+Drafts are to be corrected and emailed electronically.
 Student prints out the final progress report and makes one (1) copy for the client/family.
 Original is to be filed in client permanent file.
+Treatment Plan/Progress Reports are written and/or updated each semester.